garggle/him-extension/README.md

 > Disclaimer: This is only a MVP, the code is pretty messy.
 We are working on a better extension made in React with WXT.
-An actual, well-thought architecture is developed for the future.
+An actual, well-thought architecture is developed for the future, with actual calls to the blockchain via our dedicated RPC.

 # him Extension